Showing posts with label Shoot 'em ups - Horizontal. Show all posts

 Output

-Space is mostly empty so the good thing about a Cold War is having celestial objects as backgrounds rather than boring black.
-All graphics are by Bryn Redman who treats us to great images of the Earth, its Moon and an asteroid field - I believe later levels feature the Death Star?
-My gaming skills won't allow me to personally witness that.
-Hmm...
+Space is mostly empty, but the good thing about this Cold War is celestial objects as backgrounds rather than being empty.
+All graphics are by Bryn Redman, who treats us to images of the Earth, its Moon and an asteroid field - I believe later levels feature the Death Star?
+My gaming skills won't allow me to witness it!

-The darkness of space dictates a more sombre colour palette which suits the Cold War scene but there are some brighter moments to behold.
-I love the red moon that boldly stands out from everything else, it looks amazing.
-Sadly, there is some slowdown during later levels that are bombarded by tons of enemies.
+The darkness of space dictates a sombre palette, which suits the Cold War scene, but there are brighter moments to behold.
+I love the red moon that boldly stands out; it looks amazing.
+Sadly, there is some slowdown during the later levels that are bombarded by tons of enemies.
 Meh, I can live with that as it's not too bad.

-Paul Summers is responsible for the audio and he did a stellar job (see what I did there?).
-The title screen features a grungy sample but nothing compares to the glorious in-game chiptunes.
-These are subtle and suit the ambience whilst also complementing the zappy sound effects.
-To say I adore the (in-game) tunes would be an understatement!
+Paul Summers is responsible for the audio, and he did a stellar job (see what I did there?).
+The title features a grungy sample, but nothing compares to the in-game chiptunes.
+These are subtle and suit the ambience whilst also complementing the zappy effects.
+To say I adore these tunes would be an understatement!

 Come on, the defensive stages really are Missile Command.
 Rip-off but brilliantly done!!

-Do well and make the hi-score table.
+Do well and make the high-score table.
 Hang on, this feels like a game in itself? ;-)

 The CryptO'pinion?

-SDI could so easily have been a bust due to the control system (not to mention the massive graphical requirements).
-Alaric Binnie has done a fantastic job, not only aesthetically speaking but also migrating the arcade's control system over to the ST by using its keyboard/joystick and mouse.
+SDI could easily have been a bust due to the control system and visual demands.
+Alaric Binnie has done a fantastic job, not only aesthetically speaking but also in migrating the arcade's control system to the ST by using its keyboard/joystick and mouse.
 This combination works a treat, a commendable effort.

-However, I usually find something to moan about and SDI is no exception.
-I failed to see the logic in having a dark blue cursor that can be problematic against the backdrops.
+I usually find something to moan about, so here we go: I failed to see the logic in having a dark blue cursor against the dark backgrounds.
 Also, the power-ups are so difficult to catch.
 No, impossible (for me) to catch!!
-Finally, why aren't we treated to a nuclear explosion at Game Over.
+Finally, why aren't we treated to a nuclear explosion at Game Over?
 Oh, how I wanted to see that...

-This is a simple shooter at heart with little depth.
-Some might say it's an alternative Missile Command and I get that, the similarities are there.
-SDI is an exciting shooter and one that is utterly addictive albeit I'm shockingly bad at it.
+Some might say it's an alternative to Missile Command, and I get that; the similarities are there.
+SDI is an exciting shooter and one that is utterly addictive, albeit I'm shockingly bad at it.
 Make sure you choose the control method that suits you to prevent Western civilisation from catastrophic demise!

 Let me know in the comments what you think about SDI (download for hard drive or floppy disk)